 - Auld Lang Syne is an old Scottish folk song.
 It was popularized in America in the 1920s by Guy Lombardo, a Canadian bandmaster.

 - A small island nation in the Pacific, Kiribati, is the first place to celebrate the new year.
-American Samoa is the last inhabited place to ring in the year.
+However, American Samoa is the last inhabited place to ring in the year.
 Interestingly, these 2 islands are only 759 miles apart!

 - Around 1,000,000 people cram into Times Square in New York City each year to watch the iconic ball drop.
 While this is the most known and popular “drop” to ring in a new year, it certainly isn’t the only one!
 Here are a few of the more unique “drops” around the nation: